sisby-folk/origins-minus/README.md

 ![Dryad Preview](https://user-images.githubusercontent.com/55819817/230751176-d086a14c-0f91-47b9-b778-e57861a17e62.png)

-## Further Info

-### Versions
+## Versions

-2.0 on origins forge (and minecraft versions before 1.19.2) may be unstable and contain powers that don't function correctly.

-The datapack version is available in the changelog of each version, or you can manually download it from source.

-As of `v1.7.1` origins works out of the box with Quilt.
-On 1.18.2, you'll have to add a [quilt version of calio](https://github.com/sisby-folk/tinkerers-quilt/raw/quilt_1.18.2/mods/Calio-1.18.2-1.6.0.jar) as a workaround.

-### Credits

-Many origins are adapted with permission from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos) - Hence the name!
+Datapack versions can be directly downloaded from each branch: [1.19](https://download-directory.github.io/?url=https://github.com/sisby-folk/origins-minus/tree/1.19/src/main/resources) - [1.20](https://download-directory.github.io/?url=https://github.com/sisby-folk/origins-minus/tree/1.20/src/main/resources) - [1.21](https://download-directory.github.io/?url=https://github.com/sisby-folk/origins-minus/tree/1.21/src/main/resources)

+Note that using this pack with Origins Forge or unmarked versions may result in non-functional powers.

-### Afterword
+## Afterword

 All mods are built on the work of many others.

+Several origins are adapted with permission from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos) - Hence the name!

 This mod is included in [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt) - our modpack about ease of play and self-expression.